plone/training/custom_search.rst

 .. seealso::

     We use the new catalog indexes to provide the data for the widgets and search the results.
-For other use-cases we could also use either the built-in vocabularies (https://pypi.python.org/pypi/plone.app.vocabularies) or create custom vocabularies for this.
+For other use cases we could also use either the built-in vocabularies (https://pypi.python.org/pypi/plone.app.vocabularies) or create custom vocabularies for this.

     * Custom vocabularies ttw using `Products.ATVocabularyManager <https://pypi.python.org/pypi/Products.ATVocabularyManager>`_
     * Programming using Vocabularies: http://docs.plone.org/external/plone.app.dexterity/docs/advanced/vocabularies.html